Pre-submission Requirements

 Deadline for Initial Submission for Format Review

-This is the date by which your master’s paper, thesis, or dissertation and all of your pre-submission requirements must be completed and submitted to the Graduate School.
+Disquisitions (including all pre-submission requirements) submitted before this deadline will be prioritized for review over disquisitions submitted after this deadline.
 Forms that are missing required signatures are not considered as being submitted until they are completed--if you are missing signatures when you submit forms to the Graduate School, it may delay your submission date.
 The official submission date of your disquisition is the date on which the last item is received.

 The following forms must be submitted by all students.